sampsyo/home/_drafts/opengl.md

 (It's also common to load shader code from text files at startup time.)
 Those [`in`, `out`, and `uniform` qualifiers][qualifiers] denote communication channels between the CPU and GPU and between the different stages of the GPU's rendering pipeline.
+That `myPos` variable serves to shuffle data from through vertex shader into the fragment shader.
 The vertex shader's `main` function assigns to the magic `gl_Position` variable for its output, and the fragment shader assigns to `gl_FragColor`.

 Here's roughly how you [compile and load the shader program][tgl-compile]: